Navigatron/notes/content/envi/notes/SEP05.md

 #### Why do we do this - Professor
 - Focus on short-term gain
     - future rewards weighted less important due to time
-        - Built-in human fallacy
+        - Built-in human fallacy to prioritize rewards *now*.
 - Failure of 'economic and political systems' to encourage earth-sustaining forms of economic development
     - "The government's not telling us to stop"
     - aka we didn't make a gov that tells us to stop.
     - See below on neo-liberal economic thought
-    - neither Capitalism nor Communism preserve the env all that well
+    - neither Capitalism nor Communism preserve the environment all that well
         - USSR grew cotton, dried up the Aral Sea.
 - Economic Systems do not factor environmental impact into market price
     - Externalities - things involved in a trade not factored into price.